yanvow/adhd_ds/index.md

 We will create four datasets for analysis, focusing on the genres of drama, comedy, thriller/action, and horror.
 Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their secondary genre classification

 ### Movie arcs
-By grouping the most common genres into the four main genres action, comedy, drama and horror, which are all very different from each other.
-But in this little data story, sentiment analysis plays the main role.
+For groupying the four main genres, we do not need to explain what the difference between them is.
+No one would put a comedy movie and a horror movie in the same category.
+They seem very different from each other, but are they really?
+We are analyzing the plot of every movie from those four genres.
+In this little data story, sentiment analysis plays the main role.
 For every movie, each sentence in the summary gets a continuous sentiment value assigned.
 This shapes the arc throughout the plot summary.

 ### (Clustering)